 What is dehydration in children?

 Dehydration is not having enough water in your body.
-Dehydration in children usually happens because of throwing up or diarrhea and the child isn't drinking enough to make up for it.
+Children most often become dehydrated if they are throwing up or having diarrhea (frequent, loose watery stool) and aren't drinking enough to make up for it.
 Fever makes dehydration worse.

-Breast milk and oral rehydration solutions (sold at drug stores and supermarkets) have the right balance of water and electrolytes
+• Breast milk and oral rehydration solutions (sold at drug and food stores) have the right balance of water and electrolytes

 Soda, juice, and sports drinks don't have the right balance of water and electrolytes.